Luanamero/Luanamero/README.md

 ## Hi!
 I'm Luana de Méro Omena 👩🏻‍🎓

-I'm an undergraduate student in Computer Science at the Federal University of Paraíba in Brazil, currently exploring the realms of **Software Development** and **Machine Learnin**.
+I'm an undergraduate student in Computer Science at the Federal University of Paraíba in Brazil, currently exploring the realms of **Software Development** and **Machine Learning**.

 ### About Me: